-In January of 2022, ONC published the Trusted Exchange Framework, Common Agreement - Version 1 ("TEFCA"), and Qualified Health Information Network ("QHIN") Technical Framework - Version 1.
+In January 2022, ONC published the Trusted Exchange Framework, Common Agreement - Version 1 ("TEFCA") and Qualified Health Information Network ("QHIN") Technical Framework - Version 1.
+In November 2023, ONC published TEFCA Version 1.1.
 The overall goal of the TEFCA is to establish a universal floor for interoperability across the country.
 The TEFCA will establish the infrastructure model and governing approach for users in different networks to securely share basic clinical information with each other-all under commonly agreed-to expectations and rules, agnostic to the network in which they participate.
 The Trusted Exchange Framework describes a common set of non-binding, foundational principles for trust policies and practices that can help facilitate exchange among HINs.
 Although implementation of the Trusted Exchange Framework is not mandatory, the federal government encourages its adoption through the establishment of a publicly available directory of networks that are capable of trusted exchange and by permitting federal agencies to require implementation of the Trusted Exchange Framework by network contractors as the contractors update their health IT or operational practices.
+In February 2023, ONC approved the first group of networks to implement the TEFCA as prospective QHINs, and these candidate QHINs are expected to go live by the end of 2023.